AndronixApp/andronix-docs-next/content/en/software/IDEs.md

 Here are the steps needed to install IntelliJ Idea on your Andronix instance

-<alert type="info">This assumes that you have the SDK for your language already installed for the distro you are
+<alert type="info">The instructions assume that you have the SDK for your language already installed for the distro you are
 using.</alert>

 * Download the latest tar.gz file from JetBrains